-Who is the All Time Greatest Golfer?
+Who is the All-Time Greatest Golfer?

 In order to decide on the greatest golfers, we need to define what is meant by 'greatest'.
-Is it the player who has won the most titles, topped the rankings, most prize money?
+Is it the player who has won the most titles, topped the rankings, or won the most prize money?
 Or is it the best all-round player - who has won consistently under a range of conditions, courses and under the most pressure?

 A somewhat similar poll to determine the Greatest Golf Athlete of All Time was conducted on the ESPN Sport Science website in 2012 - the difference here was that they were looking for the greatest athlete, not player, from the sport of golf.